DAYS360

 Examples 🔗

-Suppose you want to calculate the number of days between January 1, 2022, and March 15, 2022, using the default 30/360 day count convention.
-The DAYS360 formula would be: =DAYS360("01/01/2022", "03/15/2022") This will return the simplified count of days between the two dates.
+To calculate the number of days between January 1, 2022, and March 15, 2022, using the default 30/360 day count convention, use the following formula: =DAYS360("01/01/2022", "03/15/2022") This will return the simplified count of days between the two dates.

-Consider a scenario where you need to determine the duration between February 15, 2022, and June 30, 2022, utilizing the actual/actual day-count basis.
-The DAYS360 formula with this method specified would be: =DAYS360("02/15/2022", "06/30/2022", TRUE) This will provide the day count considering the actual number of days between the dates.
+If you need to determine the duration between February 15, 2022, and June 30, 2022, using the actual/actual day-count basis, use this formula: =DAYS360("02/15/2022", "06/30/2022", TRUE) This will calculate the day count considering the actual number of days between the dates.

 Notes 🔗